Understanding Our Offer of Admission

 There are a limited number of rooms available in on-campus housing for transfer students.
 If you wish to live on campus, you must complete an online wait list housing application as soon as you receive your confirmation email from us.
 Your application will enable you to be part of the wait list lottery for a fall on-campus assignment, with notification of assignment or lottery number made to you in mid-July.

 All correspondence regarding housing assignments will be sent to your Notre Dame email account.
-Please contact the Office of Residential Life directly with any questions regarding this process.
+Please contact the Office of Residence Life and Housing directly with any questions regarding this process.
 Their office can be reached at (574) 631-5878 or ResidentialLife@nd.edu.

 If you are interested in living off-campus, information regarding housing options in the South Bend area can be found at offcampus.nd.edu.